 LAF Lines Photography, aka lidija, has been my go-to photographer for every photo shoot I’ve ever done.
 Full disclosure: lidija is a dear friend.
 But she also happens to be an outstanding photographer.
 Her passion is natural light and she understands it in a way Georges Seurat would appreciate.
 During our shoot, she pointed out how simply changing how much a window blind was opened could shift the color in the room: reddish when the blinds were fully open and the bright light was bouncing off a neighboring red-brick wall; more yellow when the blinds were partly closed and the light was reflecting off the interior space.
-I think natural-light photography is a big part of why her portraits capture people as they really are.
-That and her knack for making people immediately feel at ease so their true self shines.
+I think natural-light photography is a big part of why her portraits capture a person as they really are.
+That and her knack for making a person immediately feel at ease so their true self shines.

 I’ll unveil my updated website and photos soon, but I wanted to pass along this sneak peek: a blog post from lidija that shares the experience — and a sampling of photos — from her perspective.

 As far as I’m concerned, a photoshoot with LAF Lines Photography is like playtime.
 Although this was our third photoshoot in my home, she still found clever new places to capture different moods and moments.
 As always, I had curated music that makes me feel great, but it’s the creative collaboration with lidija — filled with lots and lots of laughter — that makes our photoshoots such a delight.